HagenSR/byte_le_royale_2022/sphinx/Upgrades.rst

 ================  ============
  Name             Bonuses
 ================  ============
- Armor            Description
+ Armor            Gives shooter 20% damage reduction.
  Movement Boots   Max speed is doubled.
- Backpack         Each inventory slot-type is increased by one.
+ Backpack         Consumables slot-type is increased by one.
 ================  ============